jing1tian/franky/README.md

     RobotPose(Affine([0.4, -0.2, 0.3], quat), elbow_state=ElbowState(0.3))
 )

-# A linear motion in cartesian space relative to the initial position
+# A linear motion in Cartesian space relative to the initial position
 # (Note that this motion is relative both in position and orientation.
 Hence, when the robot's
 # end-effector is oriented differently, it will move in a different direction)
 m_cp3 = CartesianMotion(Affine([0.2, 0.0, 0.0]), ReferenceType.Relative)